-- (a) To ensure the conservation of trees of ecological, environmental, heritage and aesthetic significance. - (b) To ensure development does not impact on the health of a tree on the site or adjoining properties or street trees. - (c) To ensure all works to trees are conducted in accordance with the relevant Australian Standards.
+- (a) To ensure the conservation of trees of ecological, environmental, heritage and aesthetic significance. - (b) To ensure development does not impact on the health of a tree on the site or adjoining properties or street trees. - (c) To ensure all works to trees are conducted in accordance with the relevant Australian Standards. - (d) To increase the level of canopy cover by minimising the loss of vegetation and trees.

-5.1.1 When consent is required
+5.1.1 Exempt Vegetation